aarmey/CV/Biosketch.md

 ### Migration and metastasis mechanisms

 Invasion and dissemination of cells underlie many diseases including cancer.
 Studying these processes is challenging due to their complex regulation and the multiple biophysical steps involved.
-In earlier work, we quantified the growth factor responsiveness of cell migration overall and individual processes involved in cell migration, then compared them to 3D invasion through extracellular matrix (1).
+In earlier work, we quantified the growth factor responsiveness of cell migration overall and individual processes involved in cell migration, then compared each condition in its 3D invasion through the extracellular matrix (1).
 This identified that these same individual processes still regulated migration in 3D, but that the overall rate-limiting steps and thus migration response were different.
 By studying the signaling (3) and protease (2) regulation of migration, we then linked these processes and invasion to identify therapeutic possibilities.

 1. **Meyer, A.S.**, S.K.
 Hughes-Alford, J.E.
 Kay, A. Castillo, A. Wells, F.B.
 Gertler, D.A.
 Lauffenburger (2012).
 2D protrusion but not motility predicts growth factor-induced cancer cell migration in 3D collagen. _Journal of Cell Biology_, 197(6), 721-729.
 PMCID: 3373410.
 2. Miller, M.A.^‡^, **A.S.
 Meyer**^‡^, M. Beste, Z. Lasisi, S. Reddy, Jeng, K., Chen, C.-H., Han, J., Isaacson, K., Griffith, L.G., Lauffenburger, D.A.
 (2013).
 ADAM-10 and -17 regulate endometriotic cell migration via concerted ligand and receptor shedding feedback on kinase signaling. _Proc.
 Natl.
 Acad.
 Sci.
 USA_, 110(22), E2074-E2083.
 PMCID: 3670354.